willfaught/paige/README.md

 commit_url = "" # Example is "https://github.com/willfaught/paige/commit/%s"

 [paige.menu]
-breakpoint = "sm" # Bootstrap breakpoint at which to display all menu items style = "pills" # Must be "links", "pills", "tabs", or "underline"
+style = "pills" # Must be "links", "pills", "tabs", or "underline"

 [paige.rss]